-Zoom Phone replaces USC’s costly legacy telephony and communications systems that have limited ability to support how our campuses operate today and in the future.
-The transition to Zoom Phone will deliver a highly available, forward-looking digital campus communication platform that encompasses phone, video and data services to support more than 20,000 faculty and staff.
+As a result of a campus-wide collaboration, Zoom Phone has replaced USC’s costly legacy telephony and communications systems.
+This represents an incredible achievement in delimiting our ability to support how our campuses operate today and into the future.
+Zoom Phone delivers a highly available, forward-looking digital campus communication platform that encompasses phone, video, and data services to support more than 20,000 faculty and staff.

-The following Transition Toolkit provides key information about the overall project as well as training and support resources for faculty and staff.
+The following toolkit provides key information about the overall project, as well as training and support resources.

 Campus Voice Overview

-The transition to Zoom Phone, also known as the Campus Voice project, will provide a better experience for faculty and staff with added capabilities to boost productivity in today’s university environment.
-In addition to its ease of use, Zoom Phone features include the ability to view call history, statistics, and recordings and transfer calls to different devices.
-This call-flip ability allows moving between mobile apps, desktop apps and desk-phones/cellphones by placing the call on hold and resuming it from another device.
+In addition to ease of use, Zoom Phone allows faculty and staff the ability to view call history, statistics, and recordings and transfer calls to different devices.
+Users can easily move between mobile apps, desktop apps and desk phones or cell phones by placing the call on hold and resuming it from another device.

 Easy to use: Dialing numbers is as easy as a couple of mouse clicks.
 Find university contacts quickly by typing in the name for a list of auto-populated options.

-Environmentally friendly: Use your existing mobile phones or desktop computer without the need of additional hardware.
+Environmentally friendly: Can be used with your existing USC-provided computer without the need of additional hardware.

-In addition, the transition to Zoom Phone will provide cost savings that can fund additional technology investments, while providing a state-of-the-art telephony solution worthy of a world-class institution such as USC.
+In addition, Zoom Phone represents long-term cost savings that can fund additional technology investments, while providing a state-of-the-art telephony solution worthy of a world-class institution such as USC.

 Enhanced 911 (E911)

-Zoom Phone provides greater emergency capabilities for our USC community through its Enhanced 911 features, including the ability to dynamically track the location of users as they move around campus or to other places to ensure their location is up to date in the event of an emergency.
-The Department of Public Safety (DPS) will now be notified of any 911 calls.
+Zoom Phone provides greater emergency capabilities for our USC community through its Enhanced 911 features, including the ability to dynamically track the location of users as they move around campus and other places.
+This ensures users’ locations are up to date in the event of an emergency.
+In addition, the Department of Public Safety (DPS) is also notified of any 911 calls through Zoom.

-E911 allows law enforcement to determine the location of 911 calls.
-This system ensures the university follows the FCC regulations of Kari’s Law and Ray Baum’s Act of 2018.
+E911 allows law enforcement to determine the location of 911 calls, while ensuring the university follows the FCC regulations of Kari’s Law and Ray Baum’s Act of 2018.

 Watch this brief Zoom video to learn more about the nomadic E911 functionality.